 The bodies defenses can be altered by multiple factors, some will depend on our diet, lifestyle and the environment we live in and others will not.
 During certain times of the year we let our guard down and modify our routines: we change the food we eat, meal times, sleep times, etc. This type of behavior tests our defensive mechanisms, thereby compromising our state of health.
 On the other hand, the environment poses a continuous challenge to our defenses: pollution from: electromagnetic waves forms, toxic chemicals, bacteria, viruses and fungi add stress to the immune system.

-Therefore, there are many factors that can alter our defenses: some will not depend on us, since they are internal factors (autoimmune diseases, seasonal changes, extreme ages of life …), but there are other external factors on which they do. we can act.
+Therefore, there are many factors that can alter our defenses: some will not depend on us, since they are internal factors (autoimmune diseases, seasonal changes, extreme ages etc.), but there are other external factors on which they do. we can act.

 Surely, among the following examples, we all recognize at least a couple of enemies of the immune system present in our daily lives: an unbalanced diet, tobacco smoke, caffeine, environmental pollution, stress, sedentary lifestyle, excess or lack physical exercise, can cause our body and immune system to weaken.
 Thus facilitating the spread of infections to our loved ones and others, despite the many vaccines (colds, flu, cystitis, etc.) A weekend immune system can also prolong the duration of the stressors.